mapircamera/Kernel/interfacing-with-kernel/hardware-interface/gps-port.md

-UART/DAC/PWM Port
+UART/DAC/PWM Side Port

 Next to Kernel's side UAVCAN port is the 6-pin UART/DAC/PWM port which follows the same pin-out used by the Pixhawk 1 and Pixhawk 2 flight controllers.
-The 6-pin port supports existing and future drone GPS units for geo-referencing captured media if you do not want to connect to the vehicle's main controller.
+The 6-pin port can support existing and future drone GPS units for geo-referencing captured media if you do not want to connect to the vehicle's main controller.
 Examples of some supported GPS units can be found on the [Pixhawk GPS page](https://pixhawk.org/peripherals/sensors/gps).

 ![](/assets/uart_dac_pwm.jpg)